-The birth rate from 2004 to 2010 has been averaged and factored forward to 2028.
+The birth rate from 2004 to 2010^{} has been averaged and factored forward to 2028.
 This provides an indication of total school places throughout the plan period.
 An in-house CBMDC formula has then been used to calculate how many of these places are likely to come from new housing growth.
 This formula uses the Department for Education's costs for a school place and assumes two additional children per school year (6 years for secondary school places) for every 100 new homes.
 A range of assumptions on the type of housing have been made and this is detailed in Appendix B. The education department in Bradford will continue to monitor children in the system and plan accordingly.
 The below calculations provide an indication of additional places and is designed as a guide to aid planning for infrastructure.

-Using the above requirement for additional school places for new housing development there is a requirement to deliver 2,718 additional secondary school places from 2013/14.
-This results in a total cost of £115,819,120.80.
+Using the above requirement for additional school places for new housing development there is a requirement to deliver 4,799 additional secondary school places from 2013/14.
+This equates to 5 new 7FE secondary schools (excluding sixth form) within the district and would result in a total cost of $\$96,515,934.00^{\dagger\dagger\dagger}$.

 However given the high population growth in Bradford, it is important that new development contributes to the cost of infrastructure.
-As detailed above there are already secondary school capacity issues in Wharfedale, given the popularity of this area for family by housing and the fact that there are no known free school proposals in the area to date, it is likely that there will be an increase in the demand for additional school places from housing developments in Wharfedale
+As detailed above there are already secondary school capacity issues in Wharfedale, given the popularity of this area for family by housing and the fact that there are no known free school proposals in the area to date , it is likely that there will be an increase in the demand for additional school places from housing developments in Wharfedale.
+Full details are set out in Appendix B.